 - If they are mature enough for kindergarten

-Conversely, other parents want to give their child a “competitive advantage” by redshirting.
-They hope that by delaying their child’s kindergarten enrollment, they will perform better academically and athletically, and thus be on a more positive trajectory throughout their school career.
+Rarely, parents will attempt to secure a “competitive advantage” by redshirting kindergarten.
+By waiting an extra year, their child will be bigger, faster, and more athletically inclined or ahead academically and will stand out among the other children.
 Multiple studies have been published showing that after the first few years of elementary school, any “advantage” from starting later does diminish over time, so while some parents may think waiting a year will lead to higher test scores and college acceptance, there’s no proof of this.

 Should You Delay Sending Your Child to Kindergarten?

 There isn’t one for-sure answer as to whether it’s right to delay kindergarten.
 Every child is different, and parents should make the decision they feel will be best for their child.
 The foundation for kindergarten readiness depends on the following answers;

 - Communicate their needs clearly?